 - Select templates: Dev, Production, or Free

 - Configure settings: Instance Identifier (RDS name not a DB name), Admin user, password

-- Choose instance size
+- Choose instance class

 - Choose storage (General Purpose SSD, Provisioned IOPS SSD)

 - Configure connectivity: VPN, Subnet groups, Security Groups

 - Setup additional Configuration: DB name, Encryption, Monitoring